Stonelinks/stonelinks.github.io/pages/projects/stoolbotics/use.md

 #### Recording

-Recording is as easy as using the <code>record</code> command.
+Recording is as easy as using the `record` command.
 Providing an argument to the command, such as "example" will automatically start recording to a file called "example.csv" in the root folder of Stoolbotics.

 #### Playback

-When playing back, all you need to do is use the <code>play</code> command with the filename you want to play back.
-For example, after recording to "example", you could type <code>play example.csv</code> to start playing what was recorded in the file.
+When playing back, all you need to do is use the `play` command with the filename you want to play back.
+For example, after recording to "example", you could type `play example.csv` to start playing what was recorded in the file.

 ### Realtime Control from Matlab

 Stoolbotics also has the capacity to be driven by external applications like Matlab *without* the use of saved recordings.
 This is done through a UDP socket that accepts a comma separated list of joint angles and moves the arm to this position.

 Matlab can therefore compute things like inverse kinematics, and send the joint angles to the simulator to have them visualized over UDP.
-In order to accept UDP connections, the <code>server</code> command needs to be used.
-Specifically, running something like <code>server start 5005</code> will be run to start the server listening on port 5005.
-Then, from matlab you can use the included <code>judp.m</code> to send UDP messages to the simulator.
+In order to accept UDP connections, the `server` command needs to be used.
+Specifically, running something like `server start 5005` will be run to start the server listening on port 5005.
+Then, from matlab you can use the included `judp.m` to send UDP messages to the simulator.

-A rudimentary example of this technique can be seen in the <code>matlab</code> folder by running <code>omni_invkin_example</code> in matlab.
+A rudimentary example of this technique can be seen in the `matlab` folder by running `omni_invkin_example` in matlab.
 This is a drastically simple example attempts to move the phantom omni in a circle.
 Here it is reproduced below:

 ```python